Ark1369/CBZ-Metadata-Manager/README.md

 ```bash
 uv cbz_metadata_manager.py
 ```
+Or use the .exe file provided
 ---

 ## 📖 Usage

-### 0. Download and Place the **Mangabaka JSONL Database** [https://mangabaka.dev/database](https://mangabaka.dev/database) in the folder script is in.
+### 0. Download and Place the **Mangabaka JSONL Database** [https://mangabaka.dev/database](https://mangabaka.dev/database) in the folder script/exe is in.
 For sustained/heavy usage, this is way to go as it makes everything goes much faster.

 ### 1. Load CBZ Files